conservationscience/species_to_models/README.md

 - you should be able to quickly do analysis of the data to see if it's valid, eg. a few simple merge()s should be able to produce you a table of species in each "group"

-#### Todo
-- Need to put the code into a function or a class, and somehow have it save it's progress as it collects trait information and extracts information, so if the computer crashes, it doesn't have to start from the complete beginning